 From Iowa, Gerald knew he wanted the experience of mountains when he was young.
 He wanted to live near them.
 So, he settled down near Rocky Mountain National Park.
 This was the impetus for his future career as a glass artist.
 Gerald discovered he was living next to a glassblower and started hanging around the studio.
 He became fascinated.
 And drawn to the beauty, freedom, and creativity of glassblowing.

 His Technique and Process

 Patterson’s studio is unique in the glass world.
 It is smaller.
 And, unlike the majority of glassblowers, Patterson works solo, using many rare techniques.

-His glassblowing process begins by gathering molten glass from a furnace onto a blow pipe.
-The temperature of hot glass exceeds 2000 degrees Fahrenheit (1,093.33 degree Celsius) at this point.
+His glassblowing process begins by gathering molten glass from a furnace onto a blowpipe.
+The temperature of hot glass exceeds 2000 degrees Fahrenheit (1,093.33 degrees Celsius) at this point.
 Color is then applied in a myriad of fashions.
-With the amount of glass set, the colors are combined to the artist's satisfaction.
+With the amount of glass set, the colors are combined with the artist's satisfaction.
 Next, a bubble is blown into the glass.
 The bubble is then coaxed into the desired form using a variety of tools (jacks, paddles, wet newspaper).
 One or more bubbles fused together results in a process known as incalmo.
 The finished piece is then placed into an annealing oven where it cools at a controlled rate.

 Gerald has been a master glass artist for 21 years, pushing the limits of his abilities.
 Finding new challenges to conquer and techniques to master.
 Part of the joy in his work is from the problem solving involved in creating something new and unique.
 He is exploring the use of another set of hands, or an assistant to aid in the glass forming process.
 His current work is a combination of solo and assisted work.